marians/agssearch/README.md

 agssearch
 =========

 Python client for the German Destatis [Gemeindeverzeichnis](https://www.destatis.de/gv/).
-Allows you to find the "Amtlicher Gemeindeschlüssel" for a location.
+Allows you to find the "Amtlicher Gemeindeschlüssel" for a location and vice versa.

 ## Install